marcoguerri/swtpm-ek-extract/ek/README.md

 `ek_extract.cpp` rebuilds swtpm endorsement key from its state file (by default called `tpm2-00.permall`).
 The endorsement key is derived from a seed calculated based on the TPM endorsement hierarchy primary seed, which swtpm stores in the state file.
-`ek_extract.cpp` unmarshals the content of `tpm2-00.permall` and `TPMT_PUBLIC` structure corresponding to the Endorsement Key.
+`ek_extract.cpp` unmarshals the content of `tpm2-00.permall` and builds `TPMT_PUBLIC` object based on TCG default template to calculate the name of the key and feeds the result into the key derivation process.
-`TPMT_PUBLIC` contribution is necessary because TPM key derivation depends also on the name of the key, which is a hash over the serialization of the `TPMT_PUBLIC` structure.
 Within `TPMT_PUBLIC`, the initial value of `unique` (the public key bytes) is zero.

 The code needs to be compiled against `libtpms` with two amendments:
 * Some symbols need to be exported to be linked against.
 This can be done through `src/libtpms.syms`, by setting the following symbols as non-local: